Background on SENEC – Company History

 SENEC HOME V3 Hybrid

 The SENEC Home V3 Hybrid is their flagship lithium-ion battery range with a usable capacity of 4.5kWh or 9kWh for their two variations of this model.
 It’s an all-in-one “Apocalypse backup” hybrid battery inverter that comes with a 10 year warranty that can be extended to 20 years.

 According to their datasheet It has an operating temperature range of 5 to 40 degrees Celsius which makes it suitable for moderate heat conditions indoors.
 With an rating of IP30 makes it suitable for indoor use only.

 As it’s a lithium-ion battery, it’ll last for a long number of cycles and safety in use.
-With a maximum battery efficiency of 98%, you’ll get a lot out of this energy storage system for your needs.
+With a maximum battery efficiency of 98% and a depth of discharge of 90%, you’ll get a lot out of this energy storage system for your needs.

 SENEC claims on their website that it’s compatible with all systems regardless of the manufacturer.
 The advantage of their battery is that it can be retrofitted to an existing solar PV system.
 Up to 4 battery modules can be connected in parallel which would provide a combined energy storage of 18kWh and 36kWH respectively for their two variations of this model.
 This would more than enough be suitable for residential customers as well as within the range of commercial solar applications.

 There are a number of features of the SENEC battery worth mentioning:

 Most of the solar batteries we’ve reviewed come with a 10 year warranty period which is standard in the industry.
 However, the SENEC Home V3 Hybrid allows for an extended warranty of up to 20 years for those customers who want an extra piece of mind for their investment.